Universe League

 Universe League is a 2024–2025 South Korean reality competition show created by SBS.
 The show followed the process of creating a new boy group.
 It premiered on SBS TV on November 22, 2024, and aired every Friday at 23:20 (KST).
-In the finale on January 24, 2025, which was broadcast live, the show announced the final nine (instead of eight) members who would debut as AHOF (abbreviation for All-time Hall Of Famer) and will be managed by F&F Entertainment.
+In the finale on January 24, 2025, which was broadcast live, the show announced the final nine (instead of eight) members who would debut as AHOF (a backronym for All-time Hall Of Famer) and will be managed by F&F Entertainment.

 The show served as a sequel to Universe Ticket, this time featuring all male contestants.

 Production

 Conception and development

 Universe League was developed as the second season to Universe Ticket, which formed the girl group Unis.
-The second season was first teased during the Universe Ticket finale on January 17, 2024, with an promotional video revealing the title Universe League.
+The second season was first teased during the Universe Ticket finale on January 17, 2024, with a promotional video revealing the title Universe League.
 On January 22, F&F Entertainment, in partnership with Prism Studios, confirmed their involvement and announced that preparations for the second season were underway, with plans to air the show on SBS later in the year.
 Building on the success of its predecessor, the format was restructured to focus on team-based competition, drawing inspiration from professional sports leagues.
 F&F Entertainment CEO Choi Jae-woo emphasized this shift in focus, stating that the goal was to highlight collaboration within the teams rather than individual popularity.
 Additionally, the format incorporated a system of starting and bench players, designed to "encourage participant's competitive drive and motivation to succeed".
 (Note: Original text:여기 주전과 벤치라는 시스템까지 활용해 모두의 승부욕과 경쟁을 동시에 부추기게 되었습니다.)
 The ultimate goal for each team is to win the Prism Cup, securing their debut as a professional idol group.